Vipul08081992/Software-Testing-Practice/Templates/Testcases.md

 * **Expected Result:** The expected outcome or behavior after executing the test steps.
 * **Actual Result:** The actual outcome observed during testing.
 * **Status:** Indication of whether the test case passed or failed.
+* **Notes/Comments:** Include any additional information, notes, or comments relevant to the test case.